Shaddyjr/ankitasPetApp/README.md

 - Automate meta form for users to fill in, based on all shelters
 - Add management of metaAnswers
 - include auto complete of form for user
-- Add Admin priveledges (assigning form questions to user metaAnswers, adding form URLs for shelters missing any or new shelters from users desire (add 'still under construction'), peak at users)
+- Add Admin priveledges (assigning form questions to user metaAnswers, adding form URLs for shelters missing any or new shelters from users desire (add 'still under construction'))
-- Add Beta branding
 - users with missing metaAnswer notifications
 - add front-end validation
 - abstract configs (and ignore for push)
 - refactor old code
+- track which shelters user has already applied for
+- Add blacklisted ShelterAPI_Ids and prevent them being seen during lookup